dabadgarcia/qiimereporter/README.md

 <br>

-Once the analysis is finished, QiimeReporter summarizes the results in a interactive html report.
+Once the analysis is finished, QiimeReporter summarizes the results in a interactive html report in your output directory.

 <br>